 The Bank of America website says, “We’ll assign a case number for you to use after you notify us of the death.
 When you submit documents to us, please include the case number on all documents for our reference.”

-Request that the credit report be immediately flagged as “Deceased.
-Do Not Issue Credit.”
-Flagging the credit report as “deceased” prevents criminals from opening up new credit cards or other accounts using the name and Social Security number of the deceased.
+Request that the credit report be immediately frozen by following the recorded prompts.
+Freezing the credit files prevents criminals from opening new credit cards or other accounts using the name and Social Security number of the deceased.

 “You do not want to deal with identity theft of a loved one several years after they have passed away,” says Lesavich.

-Don’t let individual creditors try to jump ahead in line and get paid first – especially if there is not enough money to go around.
+Don’t let individual creditors try to jump ahead in line to get paid first – especially if there is not enough money to go around.

 “Make sure [any card debt] gets paid out of the assets of the estate if there are any,” says Tabler.
 “Keep in mind, if you waste estate assets as a personal representative, misuse them, or, in the case of Pennsylvania, disburse money from the estate before there’s a formal accounting, as the personal representative you can be found liable for debts owed.”